vmware-archive/atlassian-k8s/README.md

 To be able to deploy your workloads on GKE you will need to grant access to your cluster.
 To do so, we're going to create a Service Account.
 A service account is very similar to an IAM group on AWS.
 You can create it in: https://console.cloud.google.com/iam-admin/serviceaccounts/

 Do not forget to click on `Furnish a new key as JSON file` and store it securely.
 The contents of the file will going to be used as a secret.
-To do so, you need to encode as base64 and paste in the file
+To do so, you need to encode as base64 and paste in the file.
+Use [this file](https://raw.githubusercontent.com/jbianquetti-nami/atlassian-k8s/master/bamboo/secret.yaml) as template.

 ```
 apiVersion: v1